mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

     - the file `CHANGES.txt` which is a Release History.
       It shows an overview of the differences between the succeeding versions of SPPAS.
-    - the copyright and a copy of the licenses
+    - the copyright
-    - the file `documentation.pdf` is this documentation in printable version
+    - the documentation
-    - the file `thePhoneticianSPPAS.pdf` is the main publication about SPPAS
+    - the main publication about SPPAS
     - the folder `scripting_solutions` is a set of python scripts corresponding to the exercises proposed in the chapter "Scripting with Python and SPPAS"